christianhaitian/PortMaster/ports.md

 Title="Freedom_Planet ."
 Desc="A combat-based platform adventure.
 You must have a copy of Freedom Planet for Linux copied to the ports/freedomplanet/gamedata folder." porter="Johnny on Flame" locat="Freedom%20Planet.zip"

 Title="Heart_of_Darkness ."
 Desc="Heart of Darkness using the hode reimplementation of the engine developed by Amazing Studio.
-Just add your own Heart of Darkness game files to the ports/hode/gamedata folder." porter="Jetup13" locat="Heart%20of%20Darkness.zip"
+Just add your own Heart of Darkness game files to the ports/hode/gamedata folder." porter="Jetup" locat="Heart%20of%20Darkness.zip"

 Title="Hurrican ."
 Desc="Turrican port by Thrimbor.
 Just add the data and lang folders from here to the ports/hurrican folder or just launch Hurrican from the ports menu in Emulationstation and it will download the files and install them automatically." porter="romadu" locat="Hurrican.zip"